 The work of Christ's "Replacement Army" will be done almost entirely in 'undercover operations', by individuals or by small groups, normally working just where they are, within the setting of their everyday lives.
 But I prophesy that it will be effective work - work which will bring joy and satisfaction to the Lord, and much blessing and deliverance, of one kind or another, to many needy people.

-The Remarkable Replacement Army book is available on-line as a download in PDF form, but for easier reading it is also available at an affordable price in traditional form.
-Experiencing the workload of responding to questions put to him after publishing the booklet 'Custom and Command', Firth has now developed a web site to handle questions and responses to his most recent publication.
+The Remarkable Replacement Army book is available on this site as a download in PDF form, but for easier reading it is also available at an affordable price in traditional form.
+Experiencing the workload of responding to questions put to him after publishing the booklet 'Custom and Command', Stan Firth has now developed a web site to handle questions and responses to his most recent publication.